 We may collect information about you directly from you and from third parties, as well as automatically through your use of our Website or Services.

 Information We Collect Directly From You

 You are free to search through and use the Website without providing any information about yourself.
 If you would like to save programs or providers to your personalized favorites list or apply for Benefits through our Website, then we will require you to create an account.
 To create an account, we will collect your email address and a password you create.

-You may apply through certain third party Benefits through our Website; the third party – not Aunt Bertha -- determines the scope of the information that it would like for us to collect from you.
-Depending upon the particular Benefit, and in accordance with the third party’s instructions, we may request information such as the following from you when you apply for a Benefit through our Website:
+You may apply for, or contact a third party concerning, certain third party Benefits through our Website; the third party – not Aunt Bertha — determines the scope of the information that it would like for us to collect from you.
+Depending upon the particular Benefit, and in accordance with the third party’s instructions, we may request information such as the following from you through our Website: